Drug therapy in Felty's syndrome

 - Visiting Professor, Oxford University

-The use of drug therapy for FS is described here.
-The clinical manifestations and diagnosis of FS, as well as the indications for splenectomy in the treatment of FS, are discussed elsewhere.
-(See "Clinical manifestations and diagnosis of Felty's syndrome" and "Indications for splenectomy in Felty's syndrome".)
+Drug therapy for FS is described here.
+The clinical manifestations and diagnosis of FS and the indications for splenectomy in the treatment of FS are discussed separately.
+(See "Clinical manifestations and diagnosis of Felty's syndrome" and "Role of splenectomy for Felty's syndrome".)

 - Laszlo J, Jones R, Silberman HR, Banks PM.
 Splenectomy for Felty's syndrome.
 Clinicopathological study of 27 patients.
 Arch Intern Med 1978; 138:597.